dejanu/masterclass/README.md

 # containers resource usage
 docker stats [OPTIONS] [CONTAINER...]
 ```

+* Container are unix processes not "lightweight VMs" (we package the app and its dependencies)

+* Docker is just a fancy way to run a process, NOT a VM

 * Check qemu [here](https://docs.docker.com/build/drivers/docker-container/#qemu)

 ---

-* Docker building and shipping images
+* Docker building and shipping images + [oci image-spec](https://github.com/opencontainers/distribution-spec/blob/main/spec.md)

     - Container = segregated user-space environments for running applications isolated from other applications sharing the same host OS.